cage1016/ak/README.md

    3. `ak new cliItems` create a workflow with cobra items feedback
 5. Add additional components to the workflow
    1. `ak add githubAction` add Github Action release to project
+      1. `-s true` to enable code sign and notarize
    2. `ak add license` add license to project
 6. Workflow development
    1. `ak alfred build` to build the workflow executable and output it into the ".workflow" subdirectory